 - Stay calm.
-Remove your rabbit(s) from the source of poison.
+Remove rabbits from the poison source.

-- Contact your vet for advice immediately; inform them when, where and how the poisoning occurred.
-If appropriate, carefully take the packaging, plant or substance with you to the vet.
-Be careful not to expose yourself to any harm.
+- Contact your vet immediately; inform them when, where and how the poisoning occurred.
+If appropriate, carefully take the packaging/plant/substance to the vet.
+Don’t expose yourself to any harm.

-- Follow your vet’s advice.
-If you are advised to take your rabbit(s) to the vet, do so quickly and calmly.
+- Follow veterinary advice.
+If you’re advised to take rabbits to the vet, do so quickly and calmly.

-Never attempt to treat or medicate your rabbit(s) yourself.
-Some medicines for humans and other animals may be poisonous to your rabbit.
+Never treat/medicate rabbits yourself.
+Some medicines for humans/other animals may be poisonous to rabbits.

-If the skin or fur is contaminated, wash thoroughly with mild shampoo and water, rinse well and dry.
+If skin/fur is contaminated, wash with mild shampoo and water, rinse well and dry.

-Keep your rabbit(s) away from any other animals to avoid cross contamination.
+Keep rabbits away from any other animals to avoid cross-contamination.

-Never ‘watch and wait’ in any case of suspected poisoning.
-If you suspect your pet has been poisoned, act fast and contact a vet for advice immediately.
+Never ‘watch and wait’.
+If you suspect your pet’s been poisoned, contact a vet immediately.